Monetra/mstdlib/cluster/README.md

 # Plug-in Callback System

 The plugin system is used to interpret the Log messages that get replicated across the cluster.
+It is up to the plugin to define the function and form of each log message, and also to apply it to its backend with whatever representation that may be.

 This may best be described using an example.

 A common implementation of a plugin might consist of common actions such as:

-   ReadKey, InsertKey, InsertOrReplaceKey, CompareAndSetKey, IncrementKey, DecrementKey.
+   ReadKey, InsertKey, InsertOrReplaceKey, CompareAndSetKey, IncrementKey, DecrementKey, and NoOp.

 Some of the above list of actions may have validators associated with them which can fail (For instance, CompareAndSet may fail if the required value